Cloudflare and Mastercard Partner to Extend Comprehensive Cyber Defense Across Critical Infrastructure and Small Businesses | Cloudflare

 Combined security offerings will uncover hidden risks, assess security posture, and automate defenses for all web-facing assets

-This Press Release is also available in 日本語, Deutsch, Français, Español (Latinoamérica) and Nederlands.
+This Press Release is also available in 日本語, Deutsch, Français, Español (Latinoamérica), Nederlands, Bahasa Indonesia, Tiếng Việt, and แบบไทย.

 SAN FRANCISCO & PURCHASE, NY – February 17, 2026 – Cloudflare, Inc. (NYSE: NET), the leading connectivity cloud company, and Mastercard Incorporated (NYSE: MA) today announced a strategic partnership with the intent to develop tools to help small businesses, critical infrastructure, and governments protect themselves from today’s most pressing cyber threats without putting the brakes on innovation.